KooEeVee/24dbwebapp/README.md

-# Music Quiz App
+# Music Quiz Platform

 ## Overview

-Music Quiz App offers users a simple way to refresh and test music skills and knowledge.
+Music Quiz Platform offers a simple and fun way to refresh and test music skills and knowledge.
+No need for registration, but registered users can see their stats and be placed on ranking lists.

 ## Features

+- As anyone, see a list of available quizzes and their ratings
+- As anyone, take a quiz and solve tasks (text, audio?)
+- As anyone, see the ranking lists of registered users
 - As a user or admin, create or remove an account
 - As a user or admin, log in and out
-- As a user or admin, see a list of available quizzes
-- As a user, take a quiz and solve tasks (text, audio?)
-- As a user, see the results of finished quizzes
+- As a user, see the results of all own finished quizzes
-- As a user, rate the quiz and send feedback
+- As a user, rate the quiz
 - As an admin, create new quizzes, edit and remove existing ones
 - As an admin, create new tasks (text, audio?) in quizzes, edit and remove existing ones
 - As an admin, see the users and results of finished quizzes
-- As an admin, see the ratings and feedback of the quizzes

 ## To-do